 A dam at the north end of the lake controls the water level of the lake.
 The dam was constructed in 1850 and was deeded to the Watchic Lake Association by Central Maine Power in 1956.
 It is currently owned and managed by the Watchic Lake Dam LLC.
 Regular maintenance of the dam is provided by the WLA Dam Committee and WLA membership fees and donations.

-To address seasonal changes, the dam gate is opened to lower the water level on about October 15 (generally Columbus Day), and is closed again to raise the water level shortly after ice-out (between mid-April and early-May).
+To address seasonal changes, the dam gate is opened to lower the water level on about November 1, and is closed again to raise the water level shortly after ice-out (between mid-April and early-May).
+Click or touch here for Watchic Lake historical ice-out dates.
 This helps avoid shore damage from winter ice and protect loon nests in the spring.
+The exact opening/closing date may vary due to weather.
 The water level will generally lower/higher by about 18 inches over a two week period following the opening/closing of the dam gate.

 Thanks to contributions for WLA members and others, the dam was completely rebuilt in 2010 after nearly 90 years of use.
 In late 2013 new safety measures were put in place.
 The design of this new dam has improved the flowage out of the lake, and generally kept the lake within an inch or two of full pond (in fact the lake has not been more than 3 inches above full pond since the new dam gate was installed).
 When the dam was rebuilt and modified, the capacity of the dam to spill water above full pond without manually opening the gate was increased by 400%.
 This reduced the number of times the gate needs to be manually opened and closed to maintain water level during the summer months by 75%.